 Your tape player should be cleaned regularly after every 50 hours of use.
 Your radio may display CLN to indicate that you have used your tape player for 50 hours without resetting the tape clean timer.
-If you notice a reduction in sound quality, try a known good cassette to see if the tape or the tape player is at fault.
+If this message appears on the display, your cassette tape player needs to be cleaned.
+It will still play tapes, but you should clean it as soon as possible to prevent damage to your tapes and player.
+If you notice a reduction in sound quality, try a known good cassette to see if it is the tape or the tape player at fault.
 If this other cassette has no improvement in sound quality, clean the tape player.

 Cleaning may be done with a scrubbing action, non-abrasive cleaning cassette with pads which scrub the tape head as the hubs of the cleaner cassette turn.
-It is normal for the cassette to eject while cleaning because your unit is equipped with a cut tape feature.
-To temporarily override this feature (for one insertion), turn the radio off and press and hold TAPE AUX until the tape symbol flashes on the display, then insert the cassette again.
-Insert the cassette at least three times to ensure thorough cleaning.
-A scrubbing action cleaning cassette is available through your Chevrolet dealer.
+A scrubbing action cleaning cassette is available through your Chevrolet dealership.
+When using a cleaning cassette, it is normal for the cassette to eject while cleaning because your unit is equipped with a cut tape detection feature and some cleaning cassettes may appear as a broken tape.
+If the cleaning cassette is ejected immediately from the tape player, you will need to override the cut tape feature.